 Ask just 3-4 questions or even use google form where the customer chooses just one right answer: “too often”, “not interested”, “high prices” or “poor choice of products”, etc.

-If your newsletters are always interesting, sent in a timely manner, beautifully shaped, your chances to retain the customers increase.
+If your newsletters are always interesting and relevant, sent in a timely manner, beautifully designed, your chances to retain the customers increase.

-Hipmunk for their lovely chipmunk.
+I would never leave Hipmunk for their cheerful chipmunk.
 He is so cute and always cheerful.
-I actually wait for their newsletters sometimes.
-They dress up their brand hero for special occasions and at the end of every email they mention they send it with love.
+I actually anticipate their newsletters.
+They dress up their brand hero for special occasions and at the end of every email, they mention they sent it with love.